Skip to product information

 Sale Sold out

-(Now available for pre-order and launching September 2024)
+(Now available for pre-order)

 WeWork’s rise, failed IPO, and subsequent ousting of its CEO have been thoroughly documented in countless articles, podcasts, books, and television series.
-Less widely understood, however, is the extent to which WeWork challenged — and changed — the way spaces are designed, delivered, and operated.
+Less widely understood, however, is the extent to which WeWork challenged—and changed—the way spaces are designed, delivered, and operated.

 CONTRIBUTORS

-Kashuo Bennett, Darrick Borowski, Jeremiah Britton, Christian Callaghan, Annie Cosgrove, Ashley Couch, Hanneke van Deursen, Chuck Driesler, David Fano, Silva Francisco, Jesse Ganes, Joe Geis, Andrew Heumann, Haruka Horiuchi, Olivia Howard, Florian Idenburg, Nicholas Kaspareck, Phil Kirschner, Adam Koogler, Jesse LeCavalier, Robert Linkens, Lauren Lynch, Jonathan Massey, Kyle May, Patrick McAndrews, Mick McConnell, Miguel McKelvey, Andrew McQuiston, Eric Moed, Paul Mosley, Corinne Murray, Federico Negro, Adam Neumann, Fed Novikov, Anibal Piccioni, Jacob Reidel, Lakshmi Rengarajan, Pierce Reynoldson, Brian Ringley, Michel Rojkind, Viral Shah, Sam Sidersky, Barbara Stallone, LeeAnn Suen, George Valdes, Devin Vermeulen, Charles Weak, Dillon Wilson, Ebbie Wisecarver, Phillip Youakim, Nima Zamanpour
+Kashuo Bennett, Darrick Borowski, Jeremiah Britton, Christian Callaghan, Annie Cosgrove, Ashley Couch, Hanneke van Deursen, Chuck Driesler, David Fano, Silva Francisco, Jesse Ganes, Joe Geis, Andrew Heumann, Haruka Horiuchi, Olivia Howard, Florian Idenburg, Nicholas Kaspareck, Phil Kirschner, Adam Koogler, Jesse LeCavalier, Robert Linkens, Lauren Lynch, Jonathan Massey, Kyle May, Patrick McAndrews, Mick McConnell, Miguel McKelvey, Andrew McQuiston, Eric Moed, Paul Mosley, Corinne Murray, Federico Negro, Adam Neumann, Fed Novikov, Anibal Piccioni, Jacob Reidel, Lakshmi Rengarajan, Pierce Reynoldson, Brian Ringley, Michel Rojkind, Viral Shah, Sam Sidersky, Barbara Stallone, LeeAnn Suen, George Valdes, Devin Vermeulen, Charles Weak, Dillon Wilson, Ebbie Wisecarver, Phillip Youakim

 INFORMATION